|

 journey and only the most affectionate and responsive dogs could

-would certainly not have fulfilled its purpose.
+would certainly not have fulfilled (or survived) its purpose.

 These dogs, as rare and cherished gifts, became increasingly popular with